Church of the Conception of Jacobina: History

 The Church of the Conception was founded in the 18th century as part of a program of the Portuguese crown to build churches in the interior of Brazil.
 Jacobina was first served by the Chapel of Our Lord of Glory (also known as the Chapel of the Missions, Capela das Missões), which was built in 1706 to catechize the Payaya people.
 The Parish Church of Saint Antony of Jacobina (Igreja Matriz de Santo Antônio em Jacobina) was inaugurated in 1758.
 The Church of Our Lady of the Conception was inaugurated the following year as the Igreja da Conceição dos Homens Pardos, indicating that it was built by and for residents of mixed race.
 Approval for construction of the church was received from the Portuguese crown in 1758, it was inaugurated in 1759, and was funded by a Portuguese brotherhood and the residents of Jacobina.
 The parish church received an image of the Immaculate Conception directly from Portugal.

 The design of the church resembles the 16th-century Chapel of São Brás (Capela de São Brás) in Santo Amaro.
 The Parish Church of Saint Antony of Jacobina and the Chapel of Our Lord of Glory were built with a similar design.
 The façade of the church was first restored in 1856, and the modified in a simplified neoclassical style in 1924.
 The administration of the church, and others in Jacobina, was passed to the Order of Cistercians in 1938.

 The Church of the Conception fell into ruin by 1957, primarily due to heavy rain.
 It was restored under the direction of Dom Augusta Mesquita with funds from the population of Jacobina.
 The roof, towers, and monumental staircase were substantially rebuilt.
 The access stair to the pulpit was removed and was replaced by a restroom.
 The brick tile flooring of the nave was replaced by cement tile.
 The churchyard was originally of tamped earth, but was paved in local sandstone slabs this period.
-The church was closed in 2013 due to risk of structural collapse; the altarpiece and choir were significantly damaged by the termites.
+The church was closed in 2013 due to the risk of structural collapse; the altarpiece and choir were significantly damaged by the termites.
 The building closed for a decade and the congregation was moved to the Parish Church of Saint Anthony.
 It reopened in 2021.